-Don't just talk about how to resolve conflicts; show kids.
+Don't just talk about how to resolve conflicts; show children.
 Fighting or shouting as a solution to a disagreement is reinforced when kids see parents do the same.
 Don't fight with your spouse (or relatives or friends) in front of the kids.
 And though it can be tough to be heard above the din of fighting kids, try not to raise your voice when kids are bickering.

 03 of 09

 Bickering is inherently reactive.
 Kids react to one another and then to you if you step in.
 To break the cycle, you need to be proactive not reactive.
 Take action against bickering when the kids aren’t fighting.